RedditRecs

 Reddit Icon

-erfortunecabrera • 5 days ago
+erfortunecabrera • about 2 months ago

 I'd recommend a Suunto for the long-term investment in a platform and training system.
 Suunto, having been acquired by a Chinese company, has been infused with cash and this has played out in their app development as well as the watches they've been releasing.
 The Vertical 2 (AMOLED) virtually matches the first gen. Vertical hour to hour in battery life.
 Not to mention the Run which is the best value fitness watch on the market at this time.
 Suunto Coach is a good way to structure your training and the Suunto Plus store offers a ton of utility to Suunto watches (sans Run).
 On the flip side, Polar has floundered in recent years, lacking innovation and repackaging features into new hardware.
 The new M3 is a nice looking watch and is the best value of their newest releases, but they are so far behind in the digital realm, it's honestly depressing.
 Sure, they are updating Flow, but it feels too little too late.
 They have some training guidance, but unless FitSpark has had a MASSIVE update I've missed, it recommends really simple workouts that lack adaptation to current training which something like Gemini or ChatGPT could outclass given the right prompts.